Creative activity:

 18. Take time to create other visual elements of your map by looking through your selection of collage-making materials.

 Top tip: Play with scale – it’s key in map-making!
 A large face could become an island.
-Use abstract colours for seas, rivers, mountains, and cities.
+Use different colours for seas, rivers, mountains, and cities.
 Add details like monsters, mythical creatures, animals, or boats to bring your map to life.

 20. Cut or tear out your selected collage pieces and set them aside.